Nuitka: Converting Python Scripts to Binary on Linux

 7. Common Issues

-packages all Python runtime and dependencies, the file size is larger.
-To reduce size, use upx
+Since --onefile packages all Python runtime and dependencies, the file size is larger.
+To reduce size, use upx for compression:

 upx --best --lzma your_script.bin